 Read our full Match.com review

-Best Dating Site for Ages 50 to 60: eHarmony
+Best Dating Site For Over 50: eHarmony

 Most singles in this group are new to dating following a divorce or the death of their partner.
 With the challenge of rejoining a scene they left long ago, coupled with emotional baggage and perhaps, self-esteem issues or depression, Bizzoco says it’s smarter to target your attention toward a more reputable site that won’t waste your time or money.
 Eharmony requires credit card info to sign up and requires dozens of questions to complete before you’re welcomed into the site.
 They also curate your matches and limit how many you receive per day, making it a more guided communication process that helps users get to the bottom of what they want out of a relationship, without being too complicated, Bizzoco adds.
 If technology isn’t your strong suit, the variety of ways you can interact with someone—through video chat, playing various question-answer games and others—can make it more fun to get through the learning curve.
 To have fun—and perhaps meet someone you could love—Bizzoco says to be authentic with your communication.
 “You don’t want to waste people’s time by being ingenuine and sending the same type of messages over and over.
 People can smell that from miles away,” she explains.
 “Pay attention to what your match is saying and build a conversation around that.”